It Only Takes 3 Easy Steps to Broil Chicken to Juicy Perfection

 Step 1: Prepare the Chicken

 If desired, remove the skin from the poultry; sprinkle with salt and black pepper or whatever seasonings you're using.
 Preheat broiler for 5 to 10 minutes.
 Arrange the poultry on the unheated rack of the broiler pan with the bone side up.
 If desired, brush poultry with cooking oil to help keep it moist.

-Turn the poultry over when brown on one side, usually after half of the broiling time, and brush again with oil.
-Chicken halves and meaty pieces should be turned after 20 minutes.
+Place the pan under the broiler so the surface of the chicken is 5 to 6 inches from the heat.
+Turn the poultry over when brown on one side, usually after half of the broiling time.
+Chicken halves and meaty pieces should be turned after 15 minutes.
+Brush again with oil.

--- Kabobs: Boneless breasts, cut into 2-1/2-inch strips and threaded loosely on skewers, 8 to 10 minutes
+- Kabobs: Boneless breasts, cut into 2½-inch strips and threaded loosely on skewers, 8 to 10 minutes

--- Skinless, boneless breast halves: 4 to 5 ounces, 12 to 15 minutes
+- Skinless, boneless breast halves or thighs: 6 to 8 ounces, 15 to 18 minutes

 Step 3: Finish Broiling the Chicken and Brush with Sauce